 Looking for free admission?
 The events that take place in Marion Square downtown are open to all and free of charge!
 Sip on a drink and explore the vendors that border the park.
 Here you can see Birds of Prey flight demos, baby tigers and best of all, EVERYONE brings their four-legged friends!
 Well ... those that are well-behaved and on a leash!

 For the art enthusiasts, The Belmond Charleston Place will be hosting hundreds of artists from around the world in the ballroom.
 The live artistic competition, “The Quick Draw” is a neat way to see the artists in action, so make sure you plan your walk through the ballroom to include this exciting exhibit.

 There are a few "firsts" for SEWE this year that you won't want to miss.
-Animal Planet host and nature conservationist, Jeff Corwin, will be performing with the Busch Wildlife Sanctuary demos at the Gaillard Center.
-For those of you who attended, or heard about, Jack Hanna’s performance last year, you know that this is a remarkable experience where you can watch a live interaction with wild animals, including cheetahs and serval cats!
-The Lowcountry Social hosted by Yeti and Williams Knife Co. will be held in Brittlebank Park for the first time!
-Enjoy an evening with family and friends that includes an open bar and delicious BBQ from the pit master Sam Jones.
+For those of you who attended, or heard about, Jack Hanna’s performance two years ago (he's back this year!), you know that this is a remarkable experience where you can watch a live interaction with wild animals, including cheetahs and serval cats!
+The 2nd Anual Lowcountry Social hosted by Yeti and Williams Knife Co. will be held in Brittlebank Park!
+Enjoy an evening with family and friends that includes an open bar and delicious BBQ!

 After a day of ducks, dogs, and drinks, head back to your private vacation rental.
 With fully equipt kitchen, luxury linens, and comfortable furnishings you'll find everything you need to relax and unwind...